 Referrals.
 For client needs beyond the scope of the CBE’s training, referrals will be made to appropriate resources.

 Limits of Practice: Does not offer medical or clinical advice.
-Offer appropriate education and to not overstep educational scope, and refer when needed.
+Offer appropriate education and not overstep educational scope, and refer when needed.

 Limits to Practice

 Birth Arts International (BAI) Practitioners do not practice medicine, offer clinical assessments or offer medical advice, they provide informational services.
 If a doula is providing these skills, she is not practicing as a Birth Arts International Doula.

 Birth Arts International Doulas act as advocates; they do not act as decision-makers for clients.
 The client and not the doula make all healthcare choices.
 The client makes all communication referring to health care decisions to their primary health care provider.
 Advocates do not speak for the client but offer education and support.

 All Birth Arts International providers are advised to refer to the appropriate service provider for all care outside of the scope of practice.
 Providers should also refer to other providers if the client has needs better fulfilled by a better provider.

 It is essential providers are able to offer Continuity of Care (COC).
 COC can and does include backup doula support, educating yourself to further assist a client, referring to other providers as stated in referrals, client follow-up and follow-up with backup provider if one is used in your place.

 We understand many BAI doulas practice adjunct therapies; these should follow the therapies licensing board, or be in a separate training and practice from doula care, or be on an advisement path.
 All doulas should advise clients always to inform care providers of all adjunct therapies utilized, including herbals, aromatherapy, massage, homeopathic, etc..
 Each woman is different and she needs to advise her primary care team of all internal medicinal, be it natural, supplements or OTC for a clearer health picture for her primary care provider.